 - Weed control is to be carried out using methods such as hand removal, frill/drill and fill, and cut and paint to minimise harm to native plants and encourage natural regeneration.
 Spot spraying is not to be used for primary weed control, but may be used for follow-up e.g. for Crofton Weed regrowth.
 All weeds identified above are to be continually suppressed with the aim of eradication.
 Any new weed species identified must be included in contractor reports and monitoring reports to Council and must be suppressed.
-Sweeps through the native vegetation of this VMA are to be undertaken at least 4 times per year after systematic primary control of weeds (Refer Section 4.8).
-The following weeds are a particular threat to riparian areas: - Water Hyacinth (Eichhornia crassipes) must be continuously suppressed in all areas using integrated weed management, including physical removal, biological control and chemical control as per DPI guidelines. - Ludwigia (Ludwigia peruviana) must be continuously suppressed in all areas using physical removal and chemical control as per DPI guidelines. - Ongoing weed control is to be maintained in perpetuity. - The annual monitoring of weed control works will determine the requirements associated with the restoration of native vegetation in this VMA.
+Sweeps through the native vegetation of this VMA are to be undertaken at least 4 times per year after systematic primary control of weeds (Refer Section 4.8). - The following weeds are a particular threat to riparian areas: - Water Hyacinth (Eichhornia crassipes) must be continuously suppressed in all areas using integrated weed management, including physical removal, biological control and chemical control as per DPI guidelines. - Ludwigia (Ludwigia peruviana) must be continuously suppressed in all areas using physical removal and chemical control as per DPI guidelines. - Ongoing weed control is to be maintained in perpetuity. - The annual monitoring of weed control works will determine the requirements associated with the restoration of native vegetation in this VMA.
 Natural regeneration in the VMA should be achievable as the bushland is in good condition with diverse groundcovers and good leaf litter.
 Brush matting is to be used at appropriate times of year to help shrubs and groundcovers colonise areas with reduced cover following weed removal.

-4.4.2 VMA 2 - Eastern Core Swamp Forest (0.35ha)
+4.4.2 VMA 2 - Retained Woodland (0.96 ha)

-This VMA includes the retained vegetation mapped as Swamp Mahogany Forest between the large dam and the rail line.
-This vegetation is in moderate condition, with some core weed infestations of Lantana camara (Lantana) and Ageratina adenophora (Crofton Weed).
-Weeds penetrating on edges and in scattered infestations in VMA2 include Andropogon virginicus (Whiskey Grass), Cinnamonum camphora (Camphor Laurel), Paspalum dilatatum (Paspalum), Rubus fruticosus agg.
-(Blackberry), and Erythrina x sykesii (Coral Tree).
+This VMA includes the retained vegetation mapped as Scribbly Gum Woodland southwest of the development footprint.
+This vegetation is in good condition, with weeds penetrating on edges and in scattered infestations.
+Exotic species recorded in association with VMA2 include Ageratina adenophora (Crofton Weed), Rubus fruticosus agg.
+(Blackberry Complex), and Paspalum dilatatum.